Paul Goldschmidt Player Props: Cardinals vs. Twins

-On Wednesday, Paul Goldschmidt (batting .216 in his past 10 games) and the St. Louis Cardinals play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 7:45 PM ET.
+Paul Goldschmidt, with a slugging percentage of .378 in his past 10 games -- including two home runs -- will be in action for the St. Louis Cardinals versus the Minnesota Twins, with Sonny Gray on the mound, August 3 at 7:45 PM ET.

+He had a hitless showing in his most recent game (0-for-4) against the Twins.

 Paul Goldschmidt Game Info & Props vs. the Twins